Best electric cars for 2020

 Electric cars have finally come of age.
 The best offer virtually all the functionality and practicality of traditional petrol or diesel cars, while creating zero exhaust emissions and the potential for very low day-to-day running costs.

 As demand increases, more manufacturers are offering fully electric (rather than hybrid) models, spanning car classes large and small, both mainstream and premium.

 You'll find our top recommendations for the best new and used electric cars in the tables below.
-Plus we reveal some models that aren't worth your money.
+Plus we reveal some models that aren't worthy of consideration.

-Alternatively, use the links below to jump to our electric car buying tips:
+Alternatively, you can use the links below to jump to our electric car buying tips: